purinchu/kwallet-extractor/README.md

 ## Options

+* `--all-fields` (or `-a`): Extract from all available KWallet folders (except for Chrome binary form data, for that keep reading).
+If not set, the 'Passwords' and 'Personal' folders are read but not app-specific folders such as KMail and Kopete.
-* `--ignore`: This option allows for excluding from the output any entries that have one or more of a specific list of auto-detected issues noted.
+* `--ignore` (or `-x`): This option allows for excluding from the output any entries that have one or more of a specific list of auto-detected issues noted.
 This can be used multiple times, any single issue is enough to cause the entry to be skipped.
 The issue types are:
     * `no_username`: No username was detected.
     * `no_password`: No password was detected.
     * `no_website`: No website was detected.